 - Farm expenses.
 Farmers can deduct ordinary and necessary expenses they paid for their business.
 An ordinary expense is a common and accepted cost for that type of business.
-A necessary expense means a cost that is proper for that business.

 - Farmers Tax Guide.
 For more details on this topic, see Publication 225, Farmer’s Tax Guide.
 You can get it on IRS.gov/forms anytime.
 You can order it on IRS.gov/orderforms to have it mailed to you.